 5 Tips for Front Porch Ferns

 I can’t have ferns on my front porch.
 As a born and bred Southerner, that’s hard to admit.
 Our front porch faces due South and a beautiful Boston Fern can’t take the scorching heat of the afternoon sun.
 But, you better believe my shady back patio is filled with luscious green fronds in pots and hanging baskets!
-Fern flanked porches are a staple of the Southern landscape and given the proper care, ferns are surprisingly easy to grow.
+Fern flanked porches are a staple of the Southern landscape and given the proper care, ferns are surprisingly easy to grow and care for.
 Here are a few tips:

 Boston Ferns and Kimberly Queen Ferns are the most popular selections for porches.
 Boston Ferns are great in hanging baskets or on plant stands because of the gentle weeping nature of the vibrant green fronds.
 Kimberly Queen Ferns have more rigid, upright fronds and are perfect in pots flanking a pathway or entrance.